 In case you’re interested in obtaining some wildly unheard of types of insurance in Germany, this list will either make you giggle or intrigue you to consider some new insurances while you’re living here.

-Insuring that in the event of death, an insurance company will pay the appropriate sum of money to the pre-selected beneficiary.
+Life insurance ensures that in the event of death, an insurance company will pay the appropriate sum of money to the pre-selected beneficiary.
+There are a number of different places where you can buy life insurance, including a number of banks as well.
+Allianz is a popular choice in Germany.

-Insuring your home and contents in the event of a fire or other possible ways of damage.
+Homeowners insurance is to ensure your home and contents in the home are covered in the event of a fire or other possible ways of damage.
+A good thing to note here is that landlords are responsible for insurances covering water and fire damage (not the tenants).

 Personal Liability Insurance